 What are normal blood pressure values?

-Normal blood pressure is generally considered to be between 90/60 mmHg and 120/80 mmHg.
-Hypertension is classified as blood pressure equal to or greater than 140/90 mmHg.
-Maintaining blood pressure within the normal range is essential to prevent health complications.
+Normal blood pressure values are generally considered to be between 90/60 mmHg and 120/80 mmHg.
+Hypertension is classified as a blood pressure equal to or greater than 140/90 mmHg.
+Maintaining blood pressure within the normal range is essential to preventing health complications.

 What factors can affect blood pressure?